adamg421/MT_Wk3_logistic_growth/README.md

 ## Question 1

 ### Introduction
 This study investigates the logistic growth of a simulated experimental population of _Escherichia coli_ to estimate the initial population size (N0), intrinsic growth rate (r), and the carrying capacity (K).
-The data analysed is "experiment.csv", a dataset downloaded from the Open Science Framework's website (https://osf.io).
+The data analysed are from "experiment.csv", a dataset downloaded from the Open Science Framework's website (https://osf.io).
 This dataset includes 84 observations two variables: the time (t) and population size (N).

 ### Analysis
 The analysis was conducted in 3 steps with the code available in the repo and linked below.